 STEM Design Challenge

-The STEM Design Challenge engages Year 3-10 students through real-world scenarios at the zoo.
+The STEM Design Challenge excursion program engages Year 3-10 students through real-world scenarios at the zoo.
 In this unique and limited time only program, students will find solutions to complex problems using their skills, knowledge and an engineering framework called Design Thinking.

 When you book your STEM excursion, you will be sent a teaching guide to help you with every step of the Challenge.
 You don’t need a STEM lab or special materials.
 Some teachers use this program to teach a whole-term unit while others use it as a special 2-3 week program – the choice is yours.